USS Ronald Reagan: 2024

 In May 2024, the ship left Yokosuka for her final patrol as the US Navy's only forward deployed carrier in advance of her homeport change to Naval Base Kitsap.
 This is concurrent with USS George Washingtons homeport shift to Yokosuka.

+2025

+In 2025, she was being readied for her Drydocking Planned Incremental Availability (DPIA), which was to be completed by August 2026 at the Dry Dock #6 on Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF).